Foundation Repair Dictionary

 F

-• A footing is the portion of a foundation that spreads the weight of the structure into the soil below.
+The portion of a foundation that spreads the weight of the structure into the soil below.
 Footings are typically wider than the walls or columns they support so loads are distributed over a larger area.

 Footings tend to matter most when soil conditions change, loads are added, or movement suggests uneven support.
 In many homes, footings perform quietly without drawing attention.